exercism/julia/exercises/concept/factory-sensors/.docs/introduction.md

 Some of the standard error types might be useful to generate in your own code.

-Like all concrete types, the errors have constuctors.
+Like all concrete types, the errors have constructors.
 They take a variety of arguments, so check the [documentation][errors] for the one you want to use.

 ```julia-repl